chrislanz20/capacitor-twilio-voice/README.md

-# @capgo/capacitor-twilio-voice
+## Capacitor Twilio Voice Plugin

-Capacitor plugin for Twilio Voice SDK
+A Capacitor plugin for integrating Twilio Voice calling functionality into iOS and Android applications.

 ## Installation